 Sherman Park is 1 of 108 St. Louis parks.
-This 22.04 acre park is located at the northwest corner of Kingshighway and Martin Luther King
+This 22.04 acre park is located at the northwest corner of Kingshighway and Martin Luther King the Kingsway West neighborhood.

 The park was placed into ordinance in 1917 when the city took over the property after one of St. Louis' worst fires in its history took the lives of 10 people including 7 firemen.

 Here's some history on from the St. Louis Website:

 Sherman Park's site was originally within the Cote Brilliante Suburb, platted in 1853.
 Later, it was the campus of Christian Brothers College, until that school was destroyed by fire in 1916.
 During the next year, it was acquired by the City for park purposes at a cost of nearly $200,000.
 Remaining portions of the school structure were later converted into a community center and library.
 In 1959, the new David P. Wohl Community and Recreation Center was completed within the park at 1515 North Kingshighway.
 It is located on a sloping site and was built at a cost of about $900,000 from plans by Russell, Mullgardt, Schwarz and Van Hoefen. (source)